rcardin/rcardin.github.io/_posts/2016-04-30-a-new-way-to-err-apache-spark.markdown

 {% endhighlight %}

 Can you see the madness of the above code?
 How many different `Packet` object will we have in the `RDD` of couples?
 One?
 Two?
 One for every token?
-Probably the more correct answer is "*it depends*".
+Probably the more correct answer is *it depends*.

 It depends from how many worker are configured in the cluster and on how many of them have been used to partition the original `RDD` during the elaboration.
 Each worker has a different copy of the `packets` list, and it uses the local